 How Often to Replace a Menstrual Cup?

 A common question from women is how often you need to replace menstrual cups.
 Many people wonder whether or not the silicone degrades over the time, making them unsafe to use after a certain point.
 The good news is that period cups can often last for years if you look after them correctly.
 This involves not using any harsh chemicals to clean them.
 Although many women use peroxide to deep clean their cup, this is not what the menstrual cup companies recommend.
 For advice on cleaning your period cup, check out: How to Clean a Menstrual Cup.
+There is advice on daily cleaning, as well as between cycles cleaning.

 You could also consider using the Diva Wash to maintain your cup.
 This is the recommended product that will keep any menstrual cup in excellent shape for months and years to come.
 It is a bit expensive, but remember, a little bit goes a long way!
 You really do only need to use a tiny bit each time you wash your menstrual cup and the container will last for a year or more.